 - Less measuring on each board

-- Less time spent sawing planks to length
+- Reduced time spent sawing planks to length

-- Less time on installing each piece of siding
+- Requires Less time installing each piece of siding

-- Less time trying to make the walls flat at joints
+- The extra time it would have required trying to make the walls flat at joints

 - Less time cleaning up afterward

 - Save much more time by ordering pre-finished siding